 A more effective protection is to compare the hash of the blocks of the file while the download is in progress.
-Merkle hash trees [9] provide a solution of this sort.
+Merkle hash trees [12] provide a solution of this sort.
 An alternative hash scheme is also possible that is more suitable for our protocol.
 In this alternative scheme, the hash of a file is computed in two stages: First, the file is divided into segments of a certain size and the hash of each segment is computed separately; then the hash of the file is computed as the hash of these segment hashes.
-The only computational overhead of this method is the extra hash computation over the segment hashes, which would be insignificant given that the segment sizes are reasonably large.
+The only computational over the segment hashes, which would be insignificant given that the segments sizes are reasonably large.
 We believe that a segment size in the 100KB-1MB range is a reasonable choice for most P2P networks.

 Our trust evaluation protocol can be made to work with this new hashing scheme by a simple modification: Once the file version for download is selected, the querier contacts one of the peers who provided the selected hash and requests the detailed hash of the file.
 Upon receiving the response and verifying its correctness, the peer proceeds to download the file, possibly from multiple sources.
-During the download, the hash is checked after every downloaded segment and the connection is canceled if a mismatch occurs.
+During the download, the hash is checked after every downloaded segment and the connection is cancelled if a mismatch occurs.